Contact Us

 lacepic

 In 1920 eldest son Fritz Pendred Rothermel married Edith Rosa Torr born 30.4.1893, the family who lived in Basford worked in the lace industry.
 Edith Torr, maternal great grandmother, died aged 29 of Enteric Fever and other complications, leaving her daughter Edith Rosa without a mother at a young age.
 On the 1901 Census she was living with her uncle John Willmott and her cousins Clara and Rose.
-She died in 1987 in Nottingham.
+She died in 1987 in Nottingham aged 94

 See the history of Nottingham Lace making click to view website